WangJiexin/Temporal-Event-Profiling/README.md

 ```

-The key key columns are:
+The definitions of the three key columns are:
 - `event_text`: The event description.
 - `event_time`: The event occurrence time at day granularity.
 - `split`: The set that this record belongs to (training set, validation set or test set).